-The SnowSAR instrument was developed in 2010-2011 to support Phase A studies of the CoReH2O satellite mission through simultaneous measurements of X- and Ku-band radar backscatter from an airborne platform.
-The instrument was developed by MetaSensing B.V., to emulate the anticipated observational capabilities of the CoReH2O sensor (center frequencies, polarization diversity) and to be operable from a small aircraft.
-The first version of the instrument was flown in Sodankylä,

-Finland, in March 2011.
+The SnowSAR instrument was developed in 2010-2011 to support Phase A studies of the CoReH2O satellite mission through simultaneous measurements of X and Ku band radar backscatter from an airborne platform.
+The instrument was developed by MetaSensing B.V. to emulate the anticipated observational capabilities of the CoReH2O sensor (centre frequencies, polarisation diversity) and to be operable from a small aircraft.
+The first version of the instrument was flown in Sodankylä, Finland, in March 2011.
 After the first flight, changes were made to the instrument configuration including upgraded antennas.

-The main characteristics of the system are summarized in Table 1.
+The main characteristics of the system are summarised in Table 1.